kroudim/PatientVitalSigns/README.md

 ## Requirements

 ### Core Functionality
-Create a web application that displays patient vital signs in real-time with the following features:
+A web application that displays patient vital signs in real-time with the following features:

 1. **Patient Management**
    - List of patients with basic information (Name, Age, Room Number)